I spent the first part of my journalism career as an editor, learning the ropes and

 posts that tell a good story—that tell their story.

-I have found that not all manufacturers/contractors/associations/publishers have the
+I have found that not all manufacturers, contractors, associations or publishers have the

 budget to hire another employee.
 Or they don’t have the time to create the marketing